S0UPernova/sample_app/README.md

 ```
 $ yarn install
 ```
-And second you will need imagemagick to install on linux use
+You will also need imagemagick, to install on linux use
 ```
 $ sudo apt-get -y install imagemagick
 ```